TotalEnergies

 • Renewables and electricity

-Our more than 100,000 employees are committed to provide as many people as possible with energy that is more reliable, more affordable and more sustainable.
-Active in about 120 countries, TotalEnergies places sustainability at the heart of its strategy, its projects and its operations.
+With more than 100,000 employees worldwide, TotalEnergies is committed to providing energy that is reliable, affordable, and more sustainable.
+Active in around 120 countries, the Company places sustainability at the heart of its strategy, its projects and its operations.

 Key strategic areas